ONSdigital/dp-compose/v2/stacks/README.md

 ### Environment

-Check the `local.env` file and change it for your development requirements - you might need to point to local services running in an IDE for example.
+Check the `local.env` file and change it for your development requirements - you might need to point to local services running in an IDE, for example.

 You can override any env var defined by any manifest used by the stack, any value that you override in `local.env` will be picked up by all the manifests used by the stack.

 Here is a comprehensive list of env vars you can override:

 - Secret values, which **MUST NOT** be committed: